dxw/playbook/src/tech/support-and-on-call.md

 ### On call escalation

-While you are on call there is also a second line on call rota formed of senior members of the technical operations team and the CTO.
+While you are on call there is also a second line on call rota formed of senior members of the technical operations team and the Technical Director.
 Opsgenie will alert them if you do not acknowledge an alert within 5 minutes.
 This is to make sure that alerts are dealt with in a timely manner.
 You should not feel bad about missing an Opsgenie alert.
 This is one of the reasons why we have the second line rota.